SciCompMod/memilio/cpp/memilio/compartments/README.md

 Classes:
 - CompartmentalModel: Template base class for compartmental models.
 Specialize the class template using a parameter set (e.g. using the [ParameterSet class](../utils/parameter_set.h)) and populations (e.g. using the [Populations class](../epidemiology/populations.h)).
 The population is divided into compartments (and optionally other subcategories, e.g. age groups).
 Derive from the class to define the change in populations.
-  - Alternatively, the model can be defined by the flows between populations, using the optional template parameter FlowChart.
-In this case, the function `get_flows` has to be implemented instead of `get_derivatives`.
+- FlowModel: A CompartmentalModel defined by the flows between populations.
+Requires the additional template parameter Flows, which is a [TypeList](../utils/type_list.h) of [Flow](../utils/flow.h).
+Instead of defining `get_derivatives`, the function `get_flows` has to be implemented for a FlowModel.
 - Simulation: Template class that runs the simulation using a specified compartment model.
 Can be derived from to implement behavior that cannot be modeled inside the usual compartment flow structure.
 - SimulationFlows: Template class derived from Simulation, that additionally computes the flows between populations.
 It requires that the CompartmentalModel uses a FlowChart.